 “We know [vitamin E acetate], for example, is definitely not safe to inhale and has been designated as one of the primary culprits for causing lung toxicity.
 It’s unclear if it causes heart damage, but I’d assume the worst,” Dr. Lima adds.

 The reason we don’t have all the information on how the other ingredients impact the heart is because modern vapes have only been around since 2003.
 “We don’t have long-term human outcome data on vaping,” Dr. Snyder says.
-“But I can be pretty sure that once we have that data, we will recognize how bad it is for your heart, lungs, brain, and kidneys.”
+“But I can be pretty sure that once we have that data, we will recognise how bad it is for your heart, lungs, brain, and kidneys.”

 “We don’t know what we don’t know,” he says.
 “What we do know is that these things are going to wind up being not healthy, and if we can encourage teens and tell younger people, especially, that vaping isn’t as safe as it sounds, we should in any way we can.”